The engine is live

 Every ceiling set by the handoff

 In the legacy model, the signal from distribution never makes it back to creation.
-Spektra closes the loop: what an audience does with an asset steers the next thing we make, on the same operator, on the same day.
+Spektra closes the loop: what an audience does with an asset steers the next variant we ship, by the same operator, on the same day.

 Spektra removes the handoff.
 Creation and distribution are the same system, run by the same operator, aligned on the same outcome.